 Anyway, I rooted around in the freezer and liberated the pork tenderloin fillet I bought last week for tonight’s supper to make pancetta wrapped, fast roast pork – quick and tasty!

-I cut the loin fillet into 4 inch long pieces, sliced it through the middle to create a pocket for stuffing, inserted a couple of slivers of compte cheese (you could use Gruyere or feta) and then wrapped each piece with a couple of slices of pancetta.
+I cut the loin fillet into 4 inch long pieces, sliced it through the middle to create a pocket for stuffing, inserted a couple of slivers of Comte cheese (you could use Gruyere or feta) and then wrapped each piece with a couple of slices of pancetta.

-Then, you lay the pork parcels on a baking tray with a little oil to stop the meat sticking and fast roast it for about 20 to 25 minutes in a pre-heated oven at 200C.
+Next, lay the pork parcels on a baking tray with a little oil to stop the meat sticking and fast roast it for about 20 to 25 minutes in a pre-heated oven at 200C.
 Once cooked, let it rest for 5 minutes.
 The inside should be soft and moist, the outside crispy, the cheese melted.
 A little sticky juice will remain in the roasting dish – don’t waste it as it tastes amazing; just pour a little over each pork and pancetta parcel once plated.

 Share, follow, like, enjoy!